sharetribe/flex-docs/src/docs/howto-transaction-process/change-transaction-process-in-ftw/index.md

 ---
-title: Change transaction process setup in FTW
+title: Change transaction process setup in combined template
 slug: change-transaction-process-in-ftw
-updated: 2020-06-29
+updated: 2022-11-22
 category: how-to-transaction-process
 ingress:
-  This guide describes how to customize Flex Template for Web (FTW) to use another transaction process.
+  This guide describes how to customize the combined template to use another transaction process.
 published: true
 ---

-The default transaction process in FTW-daily is a nightly booking process called `flex-default-process/release-1` and FTW-daily is created to support states and transitions defined in that process.
+The combined template defines four transaction processes by default: daily bookings, nightly bookings, hourly bookings, and product sales processes.
+The template is created to support states and transitions defined in those processes.

 How the transaction process works behind the Marketplace API depends on how your process is customised in our backend.
 To customise the